siouan/frontend-gradle-plugin/README.md

     ////// YARN SETTINGS //////
     // [OPTIONAL] Whether Yarn shall be used instead of npm when executing frontend tasks.
     // Consequently, a Yarn distribution will be downloaded and installed by the plugin.
 If <true>,
-    // the 'yarnVersion' version property must be set. yarnEnabled = false
+    // the 'yarnVersion' property must be set. yarnEnabled = false

     // [OPTIONAL] Whether the Yarn distribution is already provided, and shall not be downloaded.
-    // The 'yarnInstallDirectory' shall be used to point the install directory of the distribution.
+    // The 'yarnInstallDirectory' property shall be used to point the install directory of the
+    // distribution, while other 'yarn*' properties should not be used for clarity.
-    // If <false>, the 'yarnVersion' property - at least, must be set. yarnDistributionProvided = false
+    // If <false>, at least the 'yarnVersion' property must be set. yarnDistributionProvided = false

     // [OPTIONAL] Yarn version, used to build the URL to download the corresponding distribution, if